magalifabri/ft_services/README.md

 ## STATE OF PROGRESSION

-- Make custom replacement for NGINX landing page with links to other services and open it automatically at the end of setup.sh
-- √ Update setup.sh
-	- √ hide some output
-	- √ add some output (with colours)
-	- √ check if all images are present?

 - √ Kubernetes web dashboard
 - √ In case of a crash or stop of one of the two database containers, you will have to make shure the data persist.
 - √?
 All your containers must restart in case of a crash or stop of one of its component parts.